MaikDulle/MaikDulle.github.io/_posts/2023-12-20-BYO-AI-Influencer.md

 ## How to build your own AI-Influncer using stable difussion

+Want to use AI to generate images or build your own influencer but dont want to pay for Midjourney etc.?
+Dont worry, there are open source solution and I will show you how simple it is to use one of them.

-I am using Automatic1111 because with some modification you can also use it with nearly every GPU (> 8 GB).
+I am using Automatic1111 because its free, esy to use and with some modification you can also use it with nearly every GPU (> 8 GB).
 For other stable diffusion UIs you often need NVIDIA GPU.

 <br>

 ### Requirements before
-First, make sure Python 3.10.6 is installed (https://www.python.org/downloads/release/python-3106/).
-IMPORTANT: Newer versions are not supported + In the installation process you need to click on 'Add Python to PATH'.
+First, make sure Python 3.10.6 is installed (https://www.python.org/downloads/release/python-3106/). <br> IMPORTANT: Newer versions are not supported + In the installation process you need to click on 'Add Python to PATH'.<br>
 Second, you need to install GIT (https://git-scm.com/download/win).

 <br>